SAUNDERS: There are signs Trump has a shot in Virginia

 A University of Mary Washington’s Center for Leadership and Media Studies showed the Trump-Harris race in a dead heat, but RCP rates Virginia as a state that “leans” toward Harris-Walz.

 I’ve been doing my own polling, which admittedly is in no way scientific.
-During daily dog walks in liberal Alexandria, Va., which voted 80 percent for Biden in 2020, I use my dog-walk time for fact-finding missions.
+During daily dog walks in liberal Alexandria, Virginia, which voted 80 percent for Biden in 2020, I use the time for fact-finding missions.
 I count candidate signs on front lawns because they tell you not only who has the most votes, but which candidates have generated voter enthusiasm.
 Or not.

 It’s sort of like seeing crowd size at rallies — big rallies demonstrate enthusiasm among the base — as a proxy for actual ballots.
 That was Trump’s approach and it worked for Trump in 2016, but not 2020.